Drusha01/PyBot_university_college_chatbot/README.md

 4. Set up the Laravel prerequisites by running the following commands:
 > `php artisan migrate fresh`
 > `php artisan db:seed`
+> `composer update` then `composer require livewire/livewire`
 5. Run the Python app from `files/python-3.6.7rc2-amd64.exe`
+6. Set up Python by running these commands:
+> c:\python_3.6\python.exe -m pip install --upgrade pip   (check out your environment variables path of python.exe)
+> pip install numpy, mltk, tensorflow, etc. or
+> type command `pip list`
-6. Host the files on your server and access the application through your domain or localhost.
+7. Host the files on your server and access the application through your domain or localhost.
-7. Register as a sub-admin/student and wait for the Admin to confirm your entry to get started
+8. Register as a sub-admin/student and wait for the Admin to confirm your entry to get started

-#### 2. Fork the Repository
+ > Fork the Repository

 1. Click "Fork" in the top right to fork this repo
 2. Clone your forked repo to your local machine